zriyansh/signoz.io/blog/2022-12-22-logs-performance-benchmark.md

 ### CPU usage during ingestion

-Generally, ingestion processes are CPU intensive.
-So, an application which is more CPU efficient during ingestion allows you to handle the same data ingestion rate in a machine with smaller number of CPU cores.
+Many a times, ingestion processes are CPU intensive.
+In such scenario, an application which is more CPU efficient during ingestion allows you to handle the same data ingestion rate in a machine with smaller number of CPU cores.

 <figure data-zoomable align='center'>
     <img src="/img/blog/2022/12/signoz-logs-insertion-cpu.webp" alt="SigNoz VM using 40% of the CPU"/>